amnieiman/2603-ITT440/README.md

 ---

 ## 📖 INTRODUCTION
 This project is developed to compare the performance of different programming approaches in processing large-scale data using Python.
-It focuses on sequential processing, multithreading and multiprocessing techniques.
+It focuses on sequential processing, threading and multiprocessing techniques.

 A large dataset of 4,000,000 text lines is generated and processed to measure execution time for each method.
 The results are then displayed in a table and visualized using a graph.